Innovation Studies

 politics.

-of innovation systems as a framework to understand sustainable technological
+Functions of innovation systems as a framework to understand sustainable

-functions accelerate innovation system emergence and growth is valid.
-Both
+innovation system emergence and growth is valid.
+Both claims are confirmed.

 Roel Nahuis

-stabilisation of innovative technology depends on reconciling technological
+The stabilisation of innovative technology depends on reconciling

-requirements and user behaviour.
-This can be achieved by adjusting the
+technological requirements and user behaviour.
+This can be achieved by

-technology to the users, by configuring the user, or by a combination thereof.
+adjusting the technology to the users, by configuring the user, or by a

-This paper evaluates different strategies in a case of service innovation: the
+combination thereof.
+This paper evaluates different strategies in a case of

-substitution of conductors with self-service machines in the
+service innovation: the substitution of conductors with self-service machines

 This working paper is now published as: